message/iata/SG.md

 - have a valid proof of vaccination issued in Singapore or a Vaccinated Travel Lane (VTL) country/region listed on <a href="https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries">https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries</a> and
 - in the past 14 days they have only been in or transited through Singapore or a VTL country/region; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
-- have a medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 48 hours before departure from the first embarkation point; and
+- have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken at most 2 days before departure from the first embarkation point; and
 - arrive in Singapore on a designated VTL flight.
 - This does not apply to residents of Brunei Darussalam if they:
 - have a valid SafeTravel Pass approval letter issued by Singapore under the Singapore-Brunei Reciprocal Green Lane; and